hemml/OMGlib/README.md

 ### Creating SVG elements

 You can create `SVG` elements with `make-svg` function.
 The function accepts parameter pairs like `:|attributename| value` for attributes and `(tag-name ...attributes and subtags)` for inner elements.
 A string parameter will be inserted as a tag body.
-For exanple, the following code will return SVG-object with circle:
+For example, the following code will return SVG-object with circle:

 ```
 (make-svg :|viewBox| "0 0 100 100"